Rubidium Metal

 Properties

-Rubidium is soft low melting and silvery-white metal of the alkali family.
+Rubidium is a soft, low melting, and silvery-white metal of the alkali family.
 Only the outer ns electrons of the Rb atoms take part in metallic bonding.
 It makes the Rb soft and low meting.
 Rb adopts a body-centered cubic crystal structure.

 It is slightly less reactive than caesium but more reactive than potassium.
 Rubidium is the second most electropositive alkali metal which reacts violently with water.
 It produces amalgams with mercury and alloys with transition metals gold, iron, and alkali metals caesium, sodium, and potassium.